dhubler/aliens/README.md

 # Developer Note - [Golden Files](https://ieftimov.com/posts/testing-in-go-golden-files/) in Unit Testing

 Golden files are used to ensure large datasets only change when desired and in precise ways.
-If a unit test fails because the output doesn't match a "golden file", first inspect the difference.
-If the difference is expected, simply accept the difference by running the test again with the `-update` flag.
+If a unit test fails because the output doesn't match a "golden file" there are two options.
+First inspect the "diff" and if the difference is expected, simply accept the difference by running the test again with the `-update` flag.
+This strategy is used in the Golang SDK but not exclusive any single computer language.

 Example:
 ```
 go test -run TestMediumInvation

+        	            	Diff:
+        	            	--- Expected
+        	            	+++ Actual
+        	            	@@ -4,3 +4,2 @@
+        	            	 Trenton has been destroyed by alien 7 and alien 4!
+        	            	-Bogus
+        	            	 Boston
+        	Test:       	TestSmallInvasion
 ```

-If difference **is expected**, then run
+If difference **is expected**, then run following command to update the golden file

 ```
 go test -run TestMediumInvation -update
 ```

-If difference **is not expected**, then fix the unit test.
+If difference **is not expected**, then you found a bug in your code.

 # Developer Note - Pseudo Random Unit Testing

 Some unit tests set the random number seed to get consistent random values, or "pseudo random" values.
 Together with golden files, very complex code with randomness can have a predictable output to test against.
-In order for this to work, certain code may have to avoid iterating maps as that iteration is not deterministic.
+In order for this to work, certain code may have to avoid iterating Golang maps as that iteration is not deterministic.

 # Developer Note - Test Coverage